Jayhub-ai/conkyluanv-autoscale-fixed/README.md

 This script is **optional** and separate from the main Conky installation.
 While building from source installs the Conky binary and necessary libraries, this script helps with setting up your personal Conky environment.

+> **Credit:** This script was originally created by Erik Dubois as part of the [Aureola Conky collection](https://github.com/erikdubois/Aureola).
+It has been included in this fork as a helpful tool for setting up your Conky environment.

 **When to use this script:**
 - After installing Conky (either from source or package manager)
 - When you want to set up Conky to start automatically at boot